kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 - **Selection:** Select the Placement with the highest score.

-- **Binding:** Proceed to bind pods to the assigned nodes and resources.
+- **Binding:** Proceed to bind pods to the assigned nodes and resources using pod-by-pod scheduling logic with each pod prebound to the selected node by seting `nominatedNodeName` value.

 ### Scheduler Plugins